wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 The following features and improvements are available for the <b>Micro Integrator</b> of EI 7.1.0:

 -   [Task coordination](../../setup/deployment/deploying_wso2_ei/#cluster-coordination) for distributed deployments.
--   Capability of viewing and configuring logs without accessing the file system.
+-   Capability of viewing and configuring logs (without accessing the file system) via the Micro Integrator's [CLI](../../administer-and-observe/using-the-command-line-interface) or the [management API](../../administer-and-observe/working-with-management-api).
 -   User management with [external user stores](../../setup/install_and_setup_overview/#data-stores).
 -   [Readiness probe](../../setup/deployment/health_check) for health checking.
 -   Enhanced experience for [handling security](../../setup/security/encrypting_plain_text) (Ciphertool, Securevault, Kubernetes Secrets).